Getting Here

 Getting to Bere Island

-Murphy’s Ferry will operate the following late night foot passenger ferries for the festival:
+Murphy’s Ferry will be operating extra late night foot passenger ferries from Rerrin Village to The Pontoon for the festival.

 Driving from Cork City to Bere Island: